 To get admitted to an online Master’s in Philosophy program, applicants might need some or all of these requirements:

-A Master’s in Philosophy without Bachelor’s is nearly impossible to do!
+A Master’s in Philosophy without a Bachelor’s is nearly impossible!
 This is because all Universities require a Bachelor’s Degree in either Philosophy or a Philosophy-related field as a basis for admission to a graduate program.
-Even if one stumbles across a University that does not require a Bachelor’s Degree, the chances are that they will require at least two years’ full-time study in Philosophy, which roughly is about ten courses; plus, students will generally be required to maintain a GPA of 3.6 and above.
+Even if one stumble across a university that does not require a Bachelor’s Degree, the chances are that they will require at least two years of full-time study in Philosophy, which roughly is about ten courses; plus, students will generally be required to maintain a GPA of 3.6 and above.
 In other cases, those masters in philosophy without a bachelor’s degree may not be an accredited program.

 Free online Philosophy courses will not confer a Master’s Degree.
-They will, however, help students who are already enrolled in a Master’s program by providing deeper insights into specific topics, subjects, and courses.
+However, they will help students already enrolled in a Master’s program by providing deeper insights into specific topics, subjects, and courses.
 Unfortunately, there are no free online Master’s Degree in Philosophy programs, complete with accreditation and certification, but there are courses that can complement such a degree.
 Here are a few resources to tap into for free online courses on Philosophy:

 The cost of a Master’s in Philosophy online program largely depends on the state and College one enrolls in.
 Online programs can range from $18,000 to $36,000 and beyond, which is inexpensive by no stretch of the imagination.
-Each year, educational expenses only increase, necessitating students to explore external funding sources.
+Educational expenses increase yearly, necessitating students to explore external funding sources.
 The few listed here should be considered as probable funding options among many others available:

 Scholarships typically do not require a student to pay back the award amount.
 They are relatively easy to apply for and one of the most popular means of funding advanced education.